michael-hahn/django-1/django/splice/README.md

 <details>
 <summary>Identify The Right Splice-Managed Class Through Registration</summary>
-Splice registers existing classes with their corresponding Splice-managed classes so that it knows how to re-class a returned object of e.g., a built-in type to be of a Splice-managed class during decoration.
+Splice registers existing classes with their corresponding Splice-managed classes so that it knows how to re-class a return object of e.g., a built-in type to be of a Splice-managed class during decoration.
 Registration is done in
 <code>SpliceMixin</code> through reflection of the inheritance chain.
 </details>